Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Don’t plan your stay around being close to a certain attraction.
 Paris’s metro is easy and efficient enough to navigate your way anywhere — you don’t need to stay within walking distance from the Louvre in order to visit the Louvre.

-“Near the Eiffel Tower” actually isn’t that great.
+“Near the Eiffel Tower” actually isn’t my favorite.
 The neighborhoods near the Eiffel Tower and the Arc de Triomphe, in the 7th arrondissement, are upscale residential areas.
 They’re fine, but they’re expensive and a bit boring, in my opinion.
 Besides, you can see the tower from all over the city.

 “Near the Champs-Elysees” is worse.
 A lot of people (including the Four Seasons) think this is one of the best places to stay in Paris, but I disagree strongly.
 Definitely go to the Champs-Elysees at least once, but it’s filled with shops you can find anywhere and it’s absolutely swarming with tourists.
 It’s Paris’s Times Square.
 There are better places to stay in Paris.

 Don’t stay in a hotel near the airport.
 Unless it’s for one night only and your flight leaves at 6:00 AM the next day.
 Paris’s two airports, Charles de Gaulle and Orly, are both far outside the city.

 I’ve stayed in a few luxury hotels in Paris and my favorite is Hotel Villa d’Estrées.
-I stayed here on my December 2012 visit to Paris and I relaxed the moment I stepped in.
+I relaxed the moment I stepped into this hotel room.
 It was elegant, streamlined, and old-fashioned but not cliche.
 The main room had striped wallpaper; the bathroom had a beautiful vanity and the windows had a view over St. Germain.

 While Paris hotels are usually known for being cramped and tiny, my room at the Villa d’Estrées was spacious and actually had room for a couch.